legendarycode3/blockchain-development-documentary-guide/README.md

         4) Chainlink: A  decentralized oracle network , that connects smart contract to real-world data and off-chain system.
 		Chainlink is the industry-standard, decentralized oracle network enabling blockchain smart contracts to securely connect with real-world data, events, and off-chain payments.
-Founded in 2017, it
+Founded in 2017, it enables hybrid smart contracts to access external data sources,

       ☑️ Wallats:   ---